Making a Will & Other Related Matters

 The intestacy rules

-- A life interest in one half of the residue of the estate
+- One half of the residue of the estate outright

 If your children are sufficiently well provided for, you may consider providing for grandchildren, present and future.